 How to create an aggregate

-- 1 In Enrichment-Engineering, choose Aggregates. - From My Data, drag the name of the table in which you will create an aggregate, and drop it in Create a new Aggregate based on, as shown in Figure 3-9. - In Name for new Aggregate, type the name of the new, aggregate field. - From My Data, drag the column that contains values to be aggregated, and drop it in Origin column.
+- 1 In Enrichment-Engineering, choose Aggregates. - 2 From My Data, drag the name of the table where you will create an aggregate, and drop it in Create a new Aggregate based on, as shown in Figure 3-9.